 The RGF unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or a thermostat emulation device provided as part of a third-party Building Management System.
+This device can be an appropriate field-supplied thermostat.
 All field added wire must comply with UL and local NEC standards.
+See "Unit Without Thru-Base Connection Kit" on page 24 and use routing path shown in Fig. 34 to help with compliance as needed.